-The President’s Interagency Task Force to Monitor and Combat Trafficking in Persons (PITF) incorporates the federal agencies listed below as well as the Office of the Director of National Intelligence and the White House Offices of Management and Budget, the National Security Council, and the Domestic Policy Council.
+The President’s Interagency Task Force to Monitor and Combat Trafficking in Persons (PITF) incorporates the federal agencies listed below as well as the Office of the Director of National Intelligence and the White House Offices of Management and Budget (OMB), the National Security Council, and the Domestic Policy Council.

-Department of State (DOS) engages with foreign governments, international and intergovernmental organizations, and civil society to develop and implement effective strategies for confronting modern slavery.
-DOS chairs the PITF and the SPOG, funds international anti-trafficking programs, and produces the annual Trafficking in Persons Report.
+Department of State (State) engages with foreign governments, international and intergovernmental organizations, and civil society to develop and implement effective strategies for confronting modern slavery.
+State chairs the PITF and the Senior Policy Operating Group, funds international anti-trafficking programs, and produces the annual Trafficking in Persons Report.

-Department of the Interior (DOI) provides anti-trafficking training for personnel and partners with federal, state, local, and tribal entities to combat human trafficking and provide victim services in American Indian and Alaskan Native communities.
+(DOI) provides anti-trafficking training for personnel and partners with federal, state, local, and tribal entities to combat human trafficking and provide victim services in American Indian and Alaska Native communities.

-Department of Labor (DOL) assists law enforcement partners in the identification of trafficking victims.
-In addition, DOL engages internationally with governments as well as business, labor, and civil society groups to implement models that work to reduce child labor and forced labor, and produces the following reports: Findings on the Worst Forms of Child Labor; List of Goods Produced by Child Labor or Forced Labor; and List of Products Produced by Forced or Indentured Child Labor.
+(DOL) assists law enforcement partners in the identification of trafficking victims.
+In addition, DOL engages internationally with governments as well as business, labor, and civil society groups to implement models that work to reduce child labor and forced labor, and produces the following reports: ; ; and .
+The data and research contained in these three reports can also be accessed through the app.

-Department of Health and Human Services (HHS) funds victim assistance services programs and the National Human Trafficking Hotline, issues Certification and Eligibility Letters for foreign national victims of trafficking, provides training and technical assistance to local communities, and conducts public awareness campaigns and public health initiatives focused on human trafficking.
+(HHS) funds victim assistance services programs and the , issues Certification and Eligibility Letters for foreign national victims of trafficking, provides training and technical assistance to local communities, and conducts public awareness campaigns and public health initiatives focused on human trafficking.

-Agency for International Development (USAID) funds international anti-trafficking programs; engages in innovative private sector partnerships; and integrates anti-trafficking activities across development sectors, applying research and evaluation and strengthening efforts in conflict and crisis-affected environments.
+(USAID) funds international anti-trafficking programs; engages in innovative private sector partnerships; and integrates and coordinates anti-trafficking activities across development and humanitarian contexts, applying research and evaluation to strengthen Countering-Trafficking in Persons (C-TIP) programming.

-Equal Employment Opportunity Commission (EEOC) investigates, attempts to informally resolve, and litigates charges alleging discrimination and pursues cases on behalf of trafficked workers and secures civil remedies (e.g. monetary and equitable relief) for trafficking victims.
+(EEOC) investigates, attempts to informally resolve, and litigates charges of employment discrimination; it pursues such cases on behalf of trafficked workers and secures civil remedies (e.g. monetary and equitable relief) for trafficking victims.